• Skip to primary navigation

 To qualify as a renewable energy mutual funds, the EFTs should :

-With an impressive portfolio of 112 different stocks, the fund’s investment objective is to become carbon neutral by 2025.
-The ICLN invests in renewable power plants, technology, and industrial companies responsible for renewable energy production.
+With an impressive portfolio of 112 stocks, the fund aims to become carbon neutral by 2025.
+The ICLN invests in renewable power plants, technology, and industrial companies that produce renewable energy.

 The mutual funds also invest in solar panel manufacturers, thus offering investors more diversification than investing only in energy production.